jeffrey-garcia-wong/system-design-interview/README.md

 # System Design Interview
-- Requests volume drives scalability need.
-- Horizontal scaling improves read performance but introduce challenges in data consistency for write requests.
-- To achieve data consistency system needs to compromise write performance.

 ## Table of Contents
-1. CAP Theorem
-2. Warm-up
+- Warm-up
-3. Mongo DB
+- Mongo DB
-4. Kafka
+- Kafka
-5. Zookeeper
+- Zookeeper
-6. Redis Caching
+- Redis Caching
-7. Event Drive Architecture
+- Event Drive Architecture
-8. Active-Active Architecture
+- Active-Active Architecture
-9. P, NP, NP-Complete and NP-Hard Problems
+- P, NP, NP-Complete and NP-Hard Problems

 <hr>

+## Warm-up
+`The Mentality`
+`Back of the Envelope`
+`Full-Stack`

-## CAP Theorem
+### CAP Theorem
 - C
   > The system has only one node and therefore data consistency (C) is not a concern, but it doesn’t provide high availability (A) over networked nodes (P)
 - AP
   > The system has multiple nodes across the network (P) to provides high availability (A), but then data consistency across the nodes cannot be achieved (C), as data replication over the networked node is susceptible to delay and failure, consistency cannot be guaranteed.
 Data will only be eventually consistent across all the nodes when network is resumed.
 - CP